Find out what you need to do when the landlord changes during a tenancy.

 Examples where there’s a change of landlord include:

-• If the property management company has changed
+• when the property management company changes

-• If the landlord is going overseas
+• when the landlord goes overseas

-• If the rental property has been sold.
+• when the rental property is sold.

 If the property management company changes